fawzi/blip/HowToD.markdown

     # the place where D and D related stuff should live
     export D_HOME=$HOME/d
-    # the directory to use for the packages & building (not needed once installed)
-    export BuildDir=/tmp/$USER
     # the place where to build D stuff
     # for performace reasons you want this to be local
     export D_BUILD_DIR=/tmp/$USER/d_build